 This guide helps you set up your ATARI 800 Home Computer in ten easy steps.
-It also briefly introduces you to the ATARI BASIC programming language and shows you some of the capabilities of your computer.
+It also briefly introduces you to some of the unique capabilities of your new ATARI Computer.

 INSTALLING THE TV SWITCH BOX

 The TV Switch Box connects to the VHF antenna terminal at the back of your television set, and converts your television display from regular TV programming to your ATARI 800 Computer.
 If you also have cable TV, you can connect the switch box to the cable service as well.